 Q: Who can I call with questions or to make an appointment?

-A: You may contact the HealthEast Genetics Clinic at 651-326-7610.
-If your doctor has submitted a referral for genetic counseling, the Genetics Clinic will contact you to schedule your visit.
-Appointments are available at St. John’s Hospital in Maplewood or at Woodwinds Health Campus in Woodbury.
+A: You may contact the HealthEast Genetics Program at 651-232-0567.
+Appointments are available at St. John’s Hospital in Maplewood or Woodwinds Health Campus in Woodbury.

-- A landmark Supreme Court ruling has over-turned a patent previously held by Myriad Genetics Laboratory on the BRCA1 and BRCA2 genes, which means this testing is now more widely available.
+- 2013: A landmark Supreme Court ruling overturned a patent previously held by Myriad Genetics Laboratory on the BRCA1 and BRCA2 genes, which allowed testing to become more widely available.
 Some laboratories now offer this testing at a lower cost, although choosing an adequate laboratory involves more factors than cost alone.

-- Angelina Jolie publicly shared her story of pursuing bilateral mastectomy after testing positive for a mutation in the BRCA1 gene.
+- 2013: Angelina Jolie publicly shared her story of pursuing bilateral mastectomy after testing positive for a mutation in the BRCA1 gene.
 Women with mutations in BRCA1 or BRCA2 have several options to manage their increased risk for breast as well as other cancers.
-Some women will opt for preventative mastectomy like Angelina while others will pursue heightened breast surveillance.
-For Angelina, testing was prompted by her family history of breast and ovarian cancer.
+Some women will opt for preventative mastectomy like Jolie, while others will pursue more frequent breast surveillance.
+For Jolie, genetic testing was prompted by her family history of breast and ovarian cancer.